linode/docs/docs/guides/tools-reference/tools/how-to-use-fzf/index.md

 As you can see, `fzf` provides you with unlimited possibilities for combinations with other command-line tools.
 You can learn more about any of the above tools by searching for our guides on them using the search bar at the top of this page.

 Additionally, the `zoxide` tool, a fast and intuitive alternative to `cd`, directly integrates with `fzf` to give you an interactive directory selection.
-Take a look at our guide on [How to Install and Use zoxide](/docs/guides/how-to-use-zoxide/) to learn more.
+Read our guide on [How to Install and Use zoxide](/docs/guides/how-to-use-zoxide/) to learn more.

 ## Conclusion